 CINSU

-The Collective Intelligence Network Support Unit (CINSU) provides facilitation support for teams and groups working to address complex issues across a variety of organizational and societal contexts.
-CINSU includes facilitators from multiple disciplines and backgrounds who strive to deliver high quality collective intelligence facilitation.
+The Collective Intelligence Network Support Unit (CINSU) provides facilitation support for teams and groups working to address complex issues across a variety of organizational, societal, and research contexts.
 CINSU members use John Warfield’s methodology, Interactive Management (IM), combined with other collective intelligence methods (e.g., scenario-based design) to maximize team intelligence and collective action.

 Central to Warfield’s methodology are a number of basic steps: